lukebattey/Fortran_codes/README.md

 # Fortran_codes
-For sharing the Fortran codes used in school
+For sharing the Fortran code used in school